 Human Rights Indicators: A Guide to Measurement and Implementation

-The Office of the High Commissioner for Human Rights (OHCHR) has published Human Rights Indicators: A Guide to Measurement and Implementation.
-The publication aims to assist in developing quantitative and qualitative indicators to measure progress in the implementation of international human rights norms and principles.
+A guide to developing quantitative and qualitative indicators to measure progress in the implementation of international human rights norms and principles.